Frequently Asked Questions

 Explain why permitting is important?

-Permitting is required for structures that are over a specific square footage or that are livable.
-Permitted structures are officially documented as additional square footage to your property.
-Structurally engineered foundations, architecturally stamped plans, and multiple inspections must be submitted and passed to issue a permit that allows construction to begin or move on to the next phase.
-This can be an expensive and time consuming process.
-Elbow Room includes associated fees and service costs for permits.
-We submit necessary documents, revisions, and co-ordination of inspections that is are required to obtain permits for your build.
-A Certificate of Occupancy or Certificate of Completeness is issued upon final inspection.
-Accessory structures that do not require permitting will still be inspected by a 3rd party to adhere to Elbow Room quality standards.
+Permitting is necessary for structures exceeding certain square footage or designed for habitation.
+Permitted structures are formally recognized as added square footage to your property.
+The process, which includes structurally engineered foundations, architecturally stamped plans, and multiple inspections, must be completed to obtain a permit allowing construction to start or progress.
+This process can be costly and time-consuming.
+Elbow Room covers all associated fees and service costs for permits, handling document submissions, revisions, and coordination of inspections needed to secure permits for your build.
+Upon passing the final inspection, a Certificate of Occupancy or Certificate of Completeness is issued.
+Non-permitted accessory structures will still undergo third-party inspections to meet Elbow Room's quality standards.

 What comes with a kitchen?